Spaghetti carbonara recipe with Parma ham

 Enjoy learning about the provenance of local cuisine while you travel?
 Plan a trip to the Museum of Prosciutto di Parma in the city of Parma.
 The museum explains how the production of Parma ham draws on a traditional process that came into use during Roman times and is now approved by the European Union.
 The long-established process is controlled by the Consorzio del Prosciutto di Parma.

 Like the idea of dining on Italian cuisine in Italy?
-See the Italian national tourist board website for things to see and do in Italy.
+See the Italian National Tourist Board website for things to see and do in Italy.
 You might enjoy a food and fashion tour of Milan.

-I tend to serve my spaghetti carbonara with Primitivo wine from Italy’s Apulia region:
+I tend to serve my spaghetti carbonara with Primitivo wine from Italy’s Apulia region.
+Occasionally I’ll pour Nero d’Avalo from Sicily to accompany it.

 If you have a wine that you’d recommend to serve when cooking this spaghetti carbonara recipe with Parma ham then please let me know in the comments field below.